 Constructed over six decades ago, the Peruvian originated as two World War II barracks that were sliced into four parts & hauled up the steep Little Cottonwood Canyon to Alta, Utah.
-Lead by Ed Gibbs & his family, the barracks were reconstructed, reconfigured and repurposed and placed at the base of the Alta Ski area.
-By the ski season of 1948, the Peruvian Lodge was open.
+Lead by Ed Gibbs, the barracks were reconstructed, reconfigured & repurposed and placed at the base of the Alta Ski area.
+By the ski season of 1948, the Peruvian was open.

 Founded around 1865, Alta first served as an old mining town.
 The mining business boomed in the early 1870’s and a variety of settlements were established in the canyon area.
 In the late 1880’s, an expansive fire and devastating avalanche destroyed most of the original town leaving Alta a ghost town.

 Purchased in 1970 by John Cahill, the Peruvian received a well-deserved facelift and upgrades to the facilities.

 Today the Peruvian is a well-known Alta landmark and has evolved into a charming and authentic ski lodge that offers excellent food, warm pools and great staff.
 It’s just who we are.